-Go to start menu, enter internet options, and click its shortcut.
+Go to the start menu, enter internet options, and click its shortcut.

 In the newly-opened window of LAN settings, uncheck against the “Automatically Detect Settings” label.
 After this, Click OK.

 Now whenever you’ll use steam’s built-in browser, you’ll notice a decent speed improvement.
-One thing worth mentioning here is that the above changes can causes some network issues for some users.
-If that’s happen, you need to re-enable “Automatically Detect Settings” options.
+One thing worth mentioning here is that the above changes can cause some network issues for some users.
+If that happens, you need to re-enable “Automatically Detect Settings” options.

 How to Speed Up Steam’s Downloading

 Downloading speed is another area where steam is not the best choice.
 Speeds are often less than what they should be been.